gaqzi/reflections/content/python/stream_process_a_csv_file.md

 loading the entire content is surely the easiest way to go.
 However, it's likely that you'll quickly hit OOM errors.
-Often time, whenever I have to deal with large data files that need to be downloaded and processed, I prefer to stream the content line by line and use multiple processes to consume the them concurrently.
+Often time, whenever I have to deal with large data files that need to be downloaded and processed, I prefer to stream the content line by line and use multiple processes to consume them concurrently.

 For example, say, you have a CSV file containing millions of rows with the following
 structure: